Tech for good: Filling in the government’s gaps

 With Disrupt’s heavily international audience, Boundless wasn’t alone in thinking about the ways that tech can aid immigrants who might be coming to the U.S., whether to work in tech or otherwise.

-On stage, Deferred Action for Childhood Arrivals (DACA) also came up.
+Onstage, Deferred Action for Childhood Arrivals (DACA) also came up.
 Investor Ron Conway and Laurene Powell Jobs of the Emerson Collective offered a heartfelt plea to attendees to get involved to help DACA recipients at risk of losing their legal status in the United States.

 As Silicon Valley turns inward to reckon with its homegrown culture crisis, it also turns outward toward some of society’s toughest problems.
 Whether you agree that the tech industry should be setting its sights on the kind of civic problems that a government normally handles or not, you’d be hard-pressed to make a case that anyone else is better equipped to pick up the slack.